 The first pandemic of the 21st century began in 2009 and was caused by what has become known as the pandemic (H1N1) 2009 influenza virus.
 While the overall death rate of this virus was similar to seasonal influenza, the disease was far more likely to affect healthy adolescents and young adults than seasonal influenza.
 While people in older age groups were relatively spared, the demands on the healthcare system were still well beyond those of a typical winter influenza season.

 The term ‘Swine flu’ refers to influenza viruses that have adapted to spread amongst pigs.
 Pigs are able to be co-infected with avian (bird), swine and human viruses.
 Occasionally swine influenza viruses can be transmitted to humans but they are usually not able spread between people.

 The virus that caused the influenza pandemic in 2009 was incorrectly labelled as ‘swine flu’.
-This is explored in What caused the influenza pandemic in 2009?
+This is explored in

 The influenza pandemic that began in 2009 was caused by a new type of influenza A virus, now called pandemic (H1N1) 2009.
 This virus was first detected in Mexico and the United States in April 2009.

 This virus was a unique new combination of influenza virus genes never previously identified in either animals or people.
 The virus genes were a combination of genes most closely related to North American and Eurasian swine influenza viruses.
 This is why it was popularly known as ‘swine flu’ even though it was not a virus known to have circulated among pigs.